 Students are encouraged to perform both as soloists and in chamber ensembles as often as an acceptable level of performance can be maintained.
-Music majors are required to attend all Recital Attendance classes and a minimum of ten campus recitals, public concerts, and public music lectures per semester.
+Music majors are required to register and attend all Recital Attendance classes (MUSI 590) and a minimum of five campus recitals, public concerts, and public music lectures per semester.